Celali rebellions: 1595—1610

 The Ottoman Empire in 1590, at the outset of the Celali rebellions.

 Akdağ divided the Celali rebellions into two phases: one from 1596 to 1603 and the other from 1604 to 1610.
+Prior to this timeframe the size of bandit bands was in the hundreds.

 The subject of the Epic of Koroghlu is a Celali rebel in the 16th century.
 Ottoman records reported that he was active in Bolu and Gerede.
 The basis of the character Koroghlu is unknown, but he could have been a composite of several people.
 Koroghlu was said to have been a soldier under Özdemiroğlu Osman Pasha in the Caucasus.
+He led a band of around 200 men starting in 1581.
 Grigor Daranaḷts‘i wrote that the Celali first rose up in Kemah around 1591.

-After the Battle of Keresztes a roll call of the Ottoman military was conducted and discovered that 30,000 sipahis were absent and they were stripped of their timar in response.
-These sipahis became bandits in response to their properties being seized.
-Karayazıcı, an Ottoman official, rose to become a leader among these rebels.

-Karayazıcı launched a rebellion in 1599, and led 20,000 men.
+Karayazıcı, a sekban leader, launched a rebellion in 1599, and led 20,000 men.
 Hüseyin Pasha, the former governor of the Habesh Eyalet, launched a separate rebellion in Karaman at the same time as Karayazıcı.
-Karayazıcı and Hüseyin united their forces in 1599, after learning that Cığalazade Yusuf Sinan Pasha was sent to defeat them.
-The beylerbey of Karaman was sent by Mehmed III to suppress the rebellion, but Karayazıcı defeated him.
+Cerrah Mehmed Pasha was sent to fight the Celali rebels in August 1599, but was given novice soldiers as those with experience were fighting with Damat Ibrahim Pasha in Belegrade.
+Karayazıcı and Hüseyin united their forces after learning that Cerrah Mehmed Pasha was sent to defeat them.
+This combined rebel force took Urfa Castle and withstood an Ottoman siege.
+The Ottomans entered into negotiations with the rebels.
 Mehmed III made Karayazıcı the governor of Amasya Province and Çorum Province after Karayazıcı gave Hüseyin to the Ottoman government, but Karayazıcı continued his rebellious activities.
 Karayazıcı established a base at the fortress of Urfa.
-Hasan Pasa, the son of Sokollu Mehmed Pasha, defeated Karayazıcı in July 1601, and Karayazıcı died near Canik in 1602.
+Sokulluzade Hasan Pasha, the son of Sokollu Mehmed Pasha, defeated Karayazıcı in July 1601, and Karayazıcı died near Canik in 1602.